 Montessori-Inspired Packs – Subscriber Freebies

 If you subscribe to my mailing list, you’ll get the 177-page KHT Montessori geography album free!
 And you’ll get the password each month to a new Montessori-inspired subscriber freebie!
 All previous months’ packs are available in the Living Montessori Now subscriber resource library as well as the current month’s pack.
 Just sign up for my email to get the link and password!
+See images of the available subscriber freebie packs here.

 Thanks for being so awesome! 🙂